The Grey House, Highgate: Location

-The house appeared in an episode of the BBC drama series Luther.
-It was for sale in 2008 for £5.95 million and in 2022 for £7 million with the agency Knight Frank.
-It sold in August 2025 for £5 million.
+The house appeared in multiple episodes in the fifth season of the BBC drama series Luther.

-The Friends of Highgate Cemetery and The Highgate Society were strongly opposed to the construction of the house following the announcement of the initial design.
-A trustee of the Friends of Highgate Cemetery described it as a "totally unacceptable intrusion on the privacy of the Cemetery," which showed "complete disrespect towards the grave owners".
-It was described as "an excessive and overwhelming massing of buildings" by The Highgate Society.
-English Heritage objected to the proposed additional floor, which would overlook the cemetery.
+The Friends of Highgate Cemetery and The Highgate Society initially opposed the construction of the house.
 The objections were disregarded by Camden London Borough Council as they felt that the design "illustrates an inherently sensitive grasp of the site's context ... unique and responsive, but suitably neutral" and that "small intervention is not so significant" due to the large size and greenery of the cemetery.

 Description

-It has four bedrooms and four bathrooms, with three reception rooms.
+The house has four bedrooms and four bathrooms, with three reception rooms.
 The basement has a home theatre and industrial equipment for the automated lighting and blinds of the house.
 Each bedroom has a balcony.
 The kitchen is situated on the top floor and has a retractable glass roof.
-It is 4,162 sq ft in size.
-The exterior to Swains Lane features steel panels and black granite which was described by The Robb Report as a "foreboding appearance".
-The house has open-plan living areas and the south and west facades of the house is distinguished by a curtain wall of glass.
+It is 4162 sqft in size.
+The exterior facing Swains Lane features steel panels and black granite.
+The house has open-plan living areas and the south and west facades of the house are distinguished by a curtain wall of glass.

-The Grey House has attracted praise from critics.
-Ian Dungavell felt it was a "remarkable building, robustly finished ... and filled with light" with the extensive use of glass making "you feel like you're standing in the Cemetery itself".
-Writing in The Guardian, Ros Anderson felt the house was "uncompromisingly modern and unashamedly masculine in feel" and that the "sharp angles cut against the soft foliage around it, but the glass reflects tree trunks and leaves, giving it a fluid, almost ethereal, feel" but that the view from the house was "the real attraction. ... everything focuses your attention outwards".
+Ian Dungavell (Chief Executive of Highgate Cemetery) called it a "remarkable building, robustly finished ... and filled with light" with the glass "making you feel like you're standing in the Cemetery itself".
+Writing in The Guardian, Ros Anderson said that "the glass reflects tree trunks and leaves, giving it a fluid, almost ethereal, feel" but that the view from the house was "the real attraction. ... everything focuses your attention outwards".

-The prominent use of glass in the Grey House followed the precedent set by John Winter's own modernist residence, 81 Swains Lane.
+The prominent use of glass in the Grey House followed the precedent set by John Winter's own modernist residence by the cemetery gate, 81 Swains Lane.
 Upon completion of the Grey House in 2008, Winter described it as "near to being a faultless building as I have seen for a long time" and that he was " ... lost in admiration for the excellence of the building work and the thorough rigour of the design".
-Writing in the newsletter of Highgate Cemetery, Ian Dungavell described the house as a "A strikingly modern intervention in a landscape of crumbling monuments and overgrown trees".
+Writing in the newsletter of Highgate Cemetery, Ian Dungavell described the house as "a strikingly modern intervention in a landscape of crumbling monuments and overgrown trees".

+One former owner said of the house; "it's a very simple design inside - big open spaces and high ceilings.
+The living space is on the top floor and is up in the trees, so living there is to be surrounded by green.

+It's incredibly quiet, all you hear is birdsong.
+The regular avian visitors are magpies, crows and a robin.
+Occasionally there are jay, woodpecker and redwing and once, incredibly, a goshawk resting on the trees outside the top bedroom window.
+And at night, sometimes (rarely) a tawny owl comes to sit on the tall gravestone outside the living room.
+It has more soul than any other house I've ever lived in."